Rare but beautiful: The art of snow

 Silence, broken by the sound of a shovel

-In 1945, Beijing-born artist Zao Wou-Ki moved to Paris and fell in love with French Impressionism and European Expressionism.
-However, it was the innovative paintings of Paul Klee that inspired him to merge Eastern and Western traditions and break from strict figuration.
+In 1945, Beijing-born artist Zao Wou-Ki moved to Paris, where he quickly fell in love with French Impressionism and European Expressionism.
+But it was the innovative work of Paul Klee that inspired him to merge Eastern and Western traditions and break from strict figuration.

 An abstract depiction of snow, with muted colors and indistinct forms that vaguely resemble calligraphic writing.